 For drivers, it could be hazardous.
 Some sections were single carriageway (some still are north of Newcastle), many roundabouts, some incredibly dangerous right turns across fast moving traffic, slow moving agricultural vehicles, not to mention cyclists and even pedestrians crossing.
 By the mid 1950’s the road was gaining a notorious reputation with frequent delays and accidents.

 The governments belated answer to the problem not just on the A1, but on other main routes as well, was the motorway system.
-Rather than upgrade existing roads, new roads on new routes with limited junctions designed for higher speeds were proposed.
+Rather than upgrade existing roads, new roads on new routes with limited junctions designed for higher speeds were built.
 This approach was similar to that adopted in the USA, France and Germany.

 The first section of the M1 opened in 1959.
 Whilst it travels north, it is further west than the A1, nearer to more important towns and cities.
 Initially it is closer to the A5 out of London, before joining the route of the A6 further north.
 The opening of the M1 had the desired effect, A1 traffic declined.
 Perhaps ironically leading to the A1’s last heyday.
 For many the more relaxed A1, with more choice of stops and arguably better catering was the preferred choice.
 Although many independent cafes by this time had closed, there was an abundance of Little Chefs, now also largely extinct.